-Reporters Without Borders (RSF), on a basis of an investigative report from human rights activists, are demanding that the French communications regulator, Arcom, put an end to the broadcasting of major Russian television channels through French satellites operated by Eutelsat.
-As they underline, the French operator is playing an instrumental role in spreading the Kremlin's propaganda, transmitting the signal to over 15 million households in the European part of Russian (which, in turn, accounts for 50% of Russia's television audience).
+Reporters Without Borders (RSF) and human rights activists are demanding that the French communications regulator, Arcom, put an end to the broadcasting of major Russian television channels through French satellites operated by Eutelsat.
+As they underline, the French operator is playing an instrumental role in spreading the Kremlin's propaganda, transmitting the signal to over 15 million households in the European part of Russia (which, in turn, accounts for 50% of Russia's television audience).

 The channels in question are highly influential nationwide networks spreading false information about the war and inciting genocide against the Ukrainian nation: most importantly, Rossiya 1, Channel One, and NTV.
 The broadcasting package also includes Zvezda, a channel edited by Russia's Ministry of Defense.